-Treatment is centered on prophylaxis, initial, secondary and tertiary.
+Treatment is centered on prophylaxis, initial, secondary, and tertiary.
 Antibiotics should be restricted to specific clinical indications using the narrowest spectrum for treatment.
 Patients who are placed on systemic or multiple antibiotics may have probiotics started.
-Data supporting probiotic use is underwhelming for prophylaxis and adjunct therapy, however use of probiotics carries minimal risk.
+Data supporting probiotic use is underwhelming for prophylaxis and adjunct therapy, however the use of probiotics carries minimal risk.
 In contrast, patients with rCDI probiotics have demonstrated efficacy and should be started twice daily.
-Infection control measures; using single patient rooms, isolation gowns, gloves, hand washing, bleach/chlorhexidine wipes and nursing education are proven methods of prevention and outbreaks ofC. diff.
+Infection control measures; using single-patient rooms, isolation gowns, gloves, hand washing, bleach/chlorhexidine wipes, and nursing education are proven methods of prevention and outbreaks ofC. diff.

 Initial and secondary treatment focuses on several antibiotics and strain sensitivity.
 Narrowing antibiotic choices to agent(s)sensitive to the strain reduces reoccurrence rates and length of stay.
 Patients who have rCDI with multiple infections can consider fecal transplant (FMT).
 Donor stool is screened and administered via enema, NG tube or colonoscopy, with a 90% cure rate.
 Finally, rifaximin and monoclonal antibodies have gained traction in rCDI.
 Data supporting their use is slowly growing.

 |Initial||Vancomycin125mg po qid x 10 days|